 Lastly, you get to the top part of the Oregon Coast, about 2 hours from Lincoln City.
 Just south of the border town, Astoria (Goonies Forever!), you’ll find Gearhart Golf Links.

 For the record, Bandon did not invent the idea of traditional Scottish links style golf on the Oregon Coast.
 Nor did Sandpines or Ocean Dunes.
-That’s because Gearhart is technically the oldest course west of the Mississippi.
+That’s because Gearhart is one of oldest courses west of the Mississippi.
 Legend has it, this course started as three golf holes in 1888 and grew from there as the years went on.
 It retains an old-school feel that can be found throughout the course and with a really neat-looking clubhouse building that is an ode to the game’s traditional UK roots.
 The links layout at Gearhart isn’t a “dramatic” sweeping dunes style like at Bandon.
 It’s a much more simplified traditional inland design (very close to ocean, but not right on it), so don’t go there expecting to be blown away by any ocean views or awe-inspiring design features—just fun, pure golf on a timeless course.

 Some pictures from Gearhart: